Key takeaways

 increase in conversion rate throughout the campaign19

-Fall’s weather patterns create predictable moments when people turn to health solutions — from ragweed surges to viral transmission peaks.
+Fall’s weather patterns create predictable moments when people turn to health solutions — from ragweed surges to peaks in viral transmission.
 Now is the time to transform your health and wellness marketing strategies for greater impact.
 The Weather Company’s advertising solutions boost brand relevance and efficiency when those critical, seasonal health decisions matter most.
 And that’s a pattern marketers can never overlook.

 Let's talk